chadsmith12/HotProspects-Swift/README.md

 For each prospect you can bring up a context menu to mark it as one you have contacted or not contacted yet, and to schedule a reminder.
 When you schedule a reminder a notification will be scheduled to remind you to contact that certain prospect.

+Each prospect gives you an easy ability to contact them.
+The context menu has a "Contact" option which will bring up a compose mail UI to allow you to send an email to the prospect.
+If you actually send the email, the application will automatically mark the prospect as contacted.

 At the top of the Prospect View there is a Scan button that allows you to scan other prospects QR Codes, and add them as a prospect you might want to contact later on.

 ### Me View